vexim/veximpy/README.md

 Make sure you have certificates for the domain(s)

 Review, edit and copy these files to `/etc/nginx/sites-available` and `/etc/uwsgi/apps-available`.
-Set appropriate symlinks in the *-enabled directories and restart nginx/uwsgi.
+Set appropriate symlinks in the \*-enabled directories and restart nginx/uwsgi.

+## Configuration

+See `instance/config.py` for DB variables.

+See `app/config/settings.py` for defaults and other variables.

 # Logo per Domain